 CBD interacts with the endocannabinoid system.
 This is a network of receptor nerves shared by the vast majority of animal groups, from insects to reptiles, humans, and domestic animals.
 The fact that it is shared by a diversity of animal families shows that the endocannabinoid system probably evolved many millions of years ago, and is essential to the functioning of the human body.

 CBD appears to reduce inflammation – leading to pain relief, among other things.
 It’s also been implicated in fighting anxiety, depression, rheumatoid arthritis, stress, and dozens of other problems people face on a daily basis.

 How It Occurs In Hemp

-CBD is one of a suite of cannabinoids.
-These are the chemicals that interact best with the endocannabinoid system.
+CBD is one of the many cannabinoids found in the cannabis plant.
+Cannabinoids are the chemicals that interact best with the endocannabinoid system.
 They are produced in tiny quantities by some species of black truffle and echinacea, but primarily by cannabis.